 - To deploy the User Identity feature and track your users across all their devices and platforms, you must have an integrated single cross-platform dashboard.

-- For native apps (Android, iOS) upgrade your app to Swrve SDK 6.0.
+- For native apps (Android, iOS) upgrade your app to minimum Swrve SDK 6.0.

 - For OTT platforms, ensure your app uses the latest SDK that supports User Identity.